 Tax Accounting.
 (3 s.h.)
-A comprehensive coverage of the federal income tax structure as it pertains to individual taxpayers.
+A comprehensive coverage of the federal income tax structure as it pertains to individual taxpayers, partnerships and corporations.
 Topics include: classification of taxpayers, determination of gross income, exemptions, taxable income, computation of tax, special tax computations, and credits against tax.